 Wow, I didn’t think those would ever be words I’d be saying – ex-husband.
 It still feels a little surreal.

-You told me you wanted a divorce in a marriage counseling session.
+You told me you wanted a divorce in a marriage counselling session.
 Actually, you didn’t tell me.
-Our counselor asked each of us if we wanted to keep working on our marriage and I instantly answered yes but I remember your words “No I want a divorce”.
+Our counsellor asked each of us if we wanted to keep working on our marriage and I instantly answered yes but I remember your words “No I want a divorce”.
 Those five words crushed my world.
 Until then I was still holding out hope that our marriage would survive, that we would get through this and we would be a big beautiful happy family.

 Anger that you had turned into this person I didn’t know anymore.

 Anger that when I would look into your eyes I would see a stranger.

 The man I married would never leave his family, would never treat his wife the way you treated me.
 The man I married would stand up and fight and not abandon me 20 weeks pregnant with 3 other children.

 But you were no longer the man I married, you will never again be that person.
 Now when I see you I see a selfish man who threw away a life and a family who would have done anything to keep him.
 Then there was the time when you did come back to me, for a brief moment wanting to reconcile and I gave in only to have you again throw it all away a few weeks later because the reality of life with a wife and soon to be four children was all too much.

 You missed the birth of your last son, you were there for all the other births and I didn’t think I could do it without you but I did.
 I had my best friend and our eldest son with me and they were perfect.
 I didn’t think about you at all.